Eugene Quinn will lead a walk about the strong Irish cultural exchange with Vienna.

 See you there.

-This walk is free, because the Irish Embassy want to show you what it means to be Irish and Viennese all at once - and to celebrate international dialogue.
+This walk was developed in cooperation with the Irish Embassy, to show you what it means to be Irish and Viennese all at once - and to celebrate international dialogue.
 No registration is possible - just be there on time.

 Join us for the craic and storytelling.